 Then Rishi Shandilya raised the following questions:

-· How could we get the Nadis Purified?
+- How could we get the Nadis Purified?

-· How many Nadis are there?
+- How many Nadis are there?

-· What are their characters?
+- What are their characters?

-· How many Vayus (vital airs) reside in them?
+- How many Vayus (vital airs) reside in them?

-· What are the seats of Vayus and their functions?
+- What are the seats of Vayus and their functions?

-· Which of them should be studied deeply?
+- Which of them should be studied deeply?

 By the practice of yoga, one who retains the Prana that is equal to the power of Kundalini or less than that is adept in yoga.

 The Kundalini in humans is located in the middle of the body in the form of a triangle with the radiance of igneous gold.
 In the case of quadrupeds, it is in the form of quadrangular.

 In quadrupeds, it is in the middle of the heart.
 For birds, it is in the middle of the belly.
 At the Nine Angulas length with a height of four Angulas with the shape of an egg in the middle of the body.

-In humans, in the middle of the body is navel with a chakra (energy center) with twelve spokes.
+In humans, in the middle of the body is the navel with a chakra (energy center) with twelve spokes.
 Being induced by the virtues and sins, the Jiva is whirling in there, like a spider in the middle of the cob-web.
 In the body, the Jiva perches in the Prana.

-(Note: Already mentioned perineum as the seat.
-Here it is said that navel is the seat.
-It should be interpreted that the seat of Kundalini is perineum in case of ignorant and it is navel in case of a wise one as explained in other Upanishads)
+(Note: Already mentioned the perineum as the seat.
+Here it is said that the navel is the seat.
+It should be interpreted that the seat of Kundalini is perineum in the case of the ignorant and it is navel in the case of a wise one as explained in other Upanishads)

-The power of Kundalini is eight-fold and consists of eight coils.
+The power of Kundalini is eightfold and consists of eight coils.
 It blocks the movement of Vayus, food, drink, and others by covering this place with its head and the crevice of Brahman with its tail.
 It vibrates at the time of yoga together with Apana and fire.
 The heart radiates in the form of the effulgence of knowledge.